-Teacher-guided small group activities are used to break the class into small groups and permit the children to choose from various teacher guided activities.
+Teacher-guided small group activities are used to break the class into small groups to provide various teacher guided activities.
 The teachers encourage the children to participate in the planned activities for the day and develop skills in listening, following instructions, thinking and problem solving, sharing, taking turns, using multiple materials to expand their creative expression and fine motor development, increasing attention span and focus.

-Learning centers allow children to make choices, encourage active learning and hands on experiences, and provide for individual learning styles.
-They are available throughout the Teacher Guided Activity time for children to continue to explore areas of interest:
+Learning centers allow children to make choices, encourage active learning and hands on experiences, and provide for individual learning styles, while providing opportunities for social interaction among the children.